jadonk/beagleconnect/docs/LED.md

 ### USB

-* On the MSP430, I think we'd need:
-  * A flag set by the CC1352 to say if it is running the _gateway_ firmware
+#### MSP430
 * A global flag to reflect the LED mode
-  * Clear the LED if not running the _gateway_ firmware
-  * Set the LED if in HDLC mode and running the _gateway_ firmware
+* Set the LED if USB connected and HDLC connection established with _gateway_ firmware
 * Toggle the LED status with short pulses based on getting or sending USB traffic
-  * Toggle the LED slow based on some timeout if not in HDLC mode and running the _gateway_ firmware
+* Toggle the LED slow if USB is connected, but not in HDLC mode (passthrough or searching for HDLC)
-* On the CC1352, notify the MSP430 over I2C if running the _gateway_ firmware

 ### 1/2